 Kids in the Kitchen is my semi-regular post on including children in your kitchen activities.
 There are all kinds of learning opportunities for kids when they get to take part in food preparation.
 If you want to avoid having a picky eater - this is the way to go!

 Isaac saw a cartoon on TV, where they made a smoothie.
-Being the budding foodie that he is, he took a mental note of the recipe for the smoothie and decided that we should make it because it was “quick and healthy” according to him.
+Being the budding chef that he is, he took a mental note of the recipe for the smoothie and decided that we should make it because it was “quick and healthy” according to him.
 I asked him what the ingredients were and I was a little dubious - it was milk, lemon and “nice bananas good for eating”.

 I suggested that we put some other things in it to make it taste a little better, but no, it had to be just as the cartoon said it should be.
 I suggested that we taste test the cartoon version and see if we liked it, and then decide if we wanted to put other things in it.
-Isaac also told me that I had to put it up on my food website for people to learn from - so I’m doing as I was told.
+Isaac also told me that I had to put it up on my food website for people to learn from - so I’m doing as I was asked.

 So we went off to the kitchen and set about making the smoothie.

-Tip in about 2 cups of milk and add two bananas - (good for eating bananas)
+Tip in about 2 cups of milk and add two bananas - (good for eating

 Squeeze some lemon - squeeze HARD